Reader 1st person POV

 “As if it matters,” His voice is also playful, and I can tell he’s just as curious as the maknae by how he looks across at me with raised eyebrows and a small knowing smirk adorning his full lips.
 They were both taking this as a joke, and I was not going to be any different.

 “Its fine, you mentioned you don’t care for them before, so I can live without it.”
-I smirk at him and shake my head slightly.

 “You’re actually too nice.”